nikkilr88/egghead-asciicasts/build-your-first-react-js-application/lessons/react-building-a-react-js-app-utilizing-stateless-function-components.md

   )
 }
 ```
 Then, the very last one, I believe, is `NotesList`.
 We have our function.
 Then we grab our `render` method.
-Notice here that I'm using the **Arrow** syntax for my functions.
+Notice here that I'm using the Arrow syntax for my functions.
 You don't need to do that.
 You can just use the regular function keyword.
-Since we've gone all **ES6**, I'm going to go ahead and do that.
+Since we've gone all ES6, I'm going to go ahead and do that.
 Then here we're going to have `notes`.

-### NotesList.js
+**Notes/NotesList.js**
 ``` javascript
 const NotesList = ({notes}) => {
   return (